cmndrsn/mer-quality/content/survey-items.md

 #### Dataset Selection

 -   Select a dataset.

 ###

 #### Introduction

-- In this interactive module, you will be asked to annotate and evaluate the quality of open-access data used in Music Emotion Recognition (MER) studies.
-The module uses questions adapted from two highly influential papers in the Data Quality literature by  Priestley et al. (2023) and Gebru et al. (2019), either adapting or directly adopting questions in an effort to improve documentation surrounding MER datasets.
+-   In this interactive module, you will be asked to annotate and evaluate the quality of documentation for open-access data used in Music Emotion Recognition (MER) studies.
+The module uses questions adapted from guidelines by Priestley et al. (2023) in an effort to improve documentation surrounding MER datasets.
-- In the first stage, you will be asked to fill in information surrounding the creators and design of the dataset.
-These questions come from Datasheets for Datasets by Gebru et al. (2019).
-In a second stage, you will be asked to rate several data quality dimension items on a scale from 1 = completely disagree to 5 = completely agree.
+~~- In the first stage, you will be asked to fill in information surrounding the creators and design of the dataset.
+These questions come from Datasheets for Datasets by Gebru et al. (2019).~~
+- You will be asked to rate several data quality dimension items on a scale from 1 = completely disagree to 5 = completely agree.
 -   You will evaluate datasets along four data quality (DQ) dimensions: Intrinsic, Contextual, Representational, and Accessibility DQ.

-### Datasheet
+Definitions for each dimension will appear in the sidebar as proceed and are also viewable at github.com/cmndrsn/mer-quality/issues
+-   Please base your evaluations on the relevant documentation for each dataset, including papers/preprints, as well as any pertinent webpages such as Github repositories, landing pages, or trusted repositories.
+~~\### Datasheet~~

-#### Motivation & Additional Information
+~~\#### Motivation & Additional Information~~

--   What is the number of annotators (if raw data given)?
--   What are the data domains (e.g., annotations, audio, lyrics, features, videos, movement, tags, etc.)?
--   Is test data publicly available?
--   Does the study use direct or indirect annotation methods?
--   What annotation framework(s) is/are used?
--   The estimated cost of establishing the dataset is reported.
+~~- What is the number of annotators (if raw data given)?~~ ~~- What are the data domains (e.g., annotations, audio, lyrics, features, videos, movement, tags, etc.)?~~ ~~- Is test data publicly available?~~ ~~- Does the study use direct or indirect annotation methods?~~ ~~- What annotation framework(s) is/are used?~~ ~~- The estimated cost of establishing the dataset is reported.~~

 ### Intrinsic